ttylerlarsen/stat133-hws-fall17/hw02/hw02-Tyler-Larsen.md

 EFF_sal_cor <- cor(players2$EFF,players2$Salary)
 ```

-What can you say about the relationship between these two variables for the set of “more established players”? \*
+What can you say about the relationship between these two variables for the set of “more established players”? \* For the same efficiency, more experienced players are paid more than less experienced players.

 6.COMMENT AND REFLECTIONS
 -------------------------

 -   What things were hard, even though you saw them in class/lab?
+    -   The hardest part was definitely uploading to GitHub.
 -   What was easy(-ish) even though we haven’t done it in class/lab?
+    -   Getting comfortable with ggplot was easy becuase I am very interested in it and it is very straight forward.
 -   Did you need help to complete the assignment?
 If so, what kind of help?
+    -   I needed help uploading to GitHub, so I went to office hours.
 -   How much time did it take to complete this HW?
+    -   About 5 hours.
 -   What was the most time consuming part?
+    -   Definitely GitHub.
 -   Was there anything that you did not understand? or fully grasped?
+    -   I still don't really understand Terminal/Github.
 -   Was there anything frustrating in particular?
+    -   GitHub was pretty frustrating.
 -   Was there anything exciting?
 Something that you feel proud of?
 (Don’t be shy, we won’t tell anyone).
+    -   I really like all that can be done with ggplot.